SLE partition functions via conformal welding of random surfaces: Introduction

 over the quantum lengths of $e_i$.
 For $\ell>0$, given a pair of surfaces sampled from the product measure $\mathcal{M}^1(\ell)\times \mathcal{M}^2(\ell)$, suppose that they can a.s.\ be \emph{conformally welded} along arcs $e_1$ and $e_2$ according to the boundary LQG-length, yielding a {single} surface decorated with an interface from the gluing.
 We write $\text{Weld}( \mathcal{M}^1(\ell), \mathcal{M}^2(\ell))$ for the law of the resulting curve-decorated surface, and let be the conformal welding of $\mathcal{M}^1, \mathcal{M}^2$ along the boundary arcs $e_1$ and $e_2$.
-By induction, this definition extends to the conformal welding of multiple quantum surfaces, where we first specify some pairs of boundary arcs on the quantum surfaces, and then identify each pair of arcs according to the LQG length.
+By induction, this definition extends to the conformal welding of multiple quantum surfaces, where we first specify some pairs of boundary arcs on the quantum surfaces, and then identify each pair of arcs according to the LQG length. {The interfaces under such conformal welding of quantum surfaces are typically SLE-type curves.
+Throughout this paper, for a measure $\mathcal{M}$ on the space of quantum surfaces and a measure $\mathcal{P}$ on the space of curves with conformal invariance, we write $\mathcal{M}\times\mathcal{P}$ for the measure describing the law of the curve decorated quantum surface $(S,\eta)$ where $(S,\eta)$ is sampled from the usual product measure and $\eta$ is drawn on $S$.
+See Section~\ref{subsec:pre-lqg} for further details.}